Special Programs for the Aging-Title III, Part D-Disease Prevention and Health Promotion Services (93.043)

 Applicant Eligibility

-All States and U.S. Territories which have State Agencies on Aging designated by the governors.
+Only States and U.S. Territories which have State Agencies on Aging designated by the governors are eligible to receive these grants.

 Beneficiary Eligibility

-Older individuals, especially those living in areas of States which are medically underserved and in which there are a large number of older individuals who have the greatest economic need for the services.
+Older individuals, age sixty and older, especially those living in areas of States which are medically underserved and in which there are a large number of older individuals who have the greatest economic need for the services.

 Credentials/Documentation